PX4/PX4-user_guide/en/tutorials/video_streaming_wifi_broadcast.md

 5. Don't forget to copy `/etc/gs.key` from **UAV** side to **ground** side to bind two setups.
 6. Also don't forget to use the same frequency channel as on the UAV side.

-### Using Raspberry PI as ground computer (the easy way)
+### Using Raspberry PI as GCS (Easier)

-If you have Windows, OSX or doesn't want to setup WFB-ng to your linux laptop then you can use the same prebuilt image and another rasperry pi:
+If you have Windows, OSX, or don't want to setup WFB-ng to your Linux laptop then you can use the same prebuilt image and another Raspberry Pi:

-1. Flash image to the **ground** Rasbperry PI
+1. Flash image to the **ground** Raspberry Pi.
-2. Reboot it and ssh with standard credentials (pi/raspberry).
+2. Reboot it and SSH in with standard credentials (pi/raspberry).
 3. Run actions for **ground** role as displayed in motd, but skip setup of `fpv-video` service and `osd` service.
-4. Connect your laptop and ground pi via ethernet and configure ip addresses
+4. Connect your laptop and ground RasPi via ethernet and configure IP addresses
-5. Edit `/etc/wifibroadcast.cfg` and set ip address of the laptop instead of `127.0.0.1` in `[gs_mavlink]` and `[gs_video]` sections.
+5. Edit `/etc/wifibroadcast.cfg` and set the IP address of the laptop in `[gs_mavlink]` and `[gs_video]` sections (replacing `127.0.0.1`).

-### QGroundControl setup
+### QGroundControl Setup

 1. Run *QGroundControl* and set `RTP h264` on port 5600 as video source
 2. Use default settings (udp on port 14550) as mavlink source